 For multiple images or when high resolution scans are required, a Google Drive folder will be created and shared with the patron.

 Multiple requests related to the same research project will be considered as a single request.
 Large reproduction requests of 50 or more pages will be considered on an individual basis.
 Please contact email@example.com with any reproduction concerns.

 Payment must be received BEFORE copies/scans are delivered.
 Checks in $U.S. dollars should be made payable to "Franklin & Marshall College" and mailed to:

 Lancaster, PA 17604-3003

-Sorry, we are unable to accept credit cards at this time.
+Sorry, we are unable to accept credit cards and e-commerce payment apps at this time.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purposes other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.